-And you just can’t learn all that from a ten-step webinar programme.
+And you just can’t learn all that from a ten-step webinar program.
 You need to play in the real world.

-2. It Will Make You a Much Better Coach, Fast
+2. It Will Make You a Much Better Coach, Faster

 The section above is about the enrollment process, and there’s so much to learn there.
 But hiring a coach will gift you so much more than that: it has the potential to grow, change and inspire the way you work, the way you change lives every day.